Man kills several people in Norway in bow-and-arrow attacks, police say | Law-Order

 Man kills several people in Norway in bow-and-arrow attacks, police say

-A man using a bow and arrow killed several people and wounded others in attacks in the Norwegian town of Kongsberg on Wednesday, local police said.
+A man armed with a bow and arrow killed several people and wounded a number of others in attacks in the Norwegian town of Kongsberg on Wednesday, local police said.
+At least four people had been killed in the attacks, public broadcaster NRK and newspaper VG reported, citing unnamed sources.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)